Healthcare Data Security —The DOs and DONTs

 Just as in healthcare, where hand washing, clean equipment and environments, and confirmation of right patient/medication/procedure are the simple processes to prevent adverse patient impacts, it is good IT hygiene that is required to protect patient data.
 User awareness, patching, written processes, network segmentation, asset management, tested backups, etc. are not only good for IT operations, they are good for information security.

-Secure-24 can provide all of the basic operations needed so that information security management and IT executives can focus on value added work to further improved security and patient care.
+Our security and compliance professionals can provide all of the basic operations needed so that information security management and IT executives can focus on value added work to further improved security and patient care.

 #3 – Focus on Compliance